 Herriman home prices are not only among the most expensive in Utah, but Herriman real estate also consistently ranks among the most expensive in America.

-Herriman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Herriman is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Herriman who work in office and administrative support (17.06%), management occupations (14.99%), and sales jobs (10.64%).
+Unlike some cities, Herriman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Herriman are a mix of both white- and blue-collar jobs.
+Overall, Herriman is a city of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Herriman who work in management occupations (16.26%), office and administrative support (14.58%), and sales jobs (12.12%).

 Also of interest is that Herriman has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.26% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Herriman is a somewhat ethnically-diverse city.
 The people who call Herriman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Herriman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Herriman include German, Swedish, Irish, and Italian.
+Important ancestries of people in Herriman include German, Italian, Swedish, and Danish.